jwswj/jwswj.com-infra/README.md

 There is no staging environment, only dev & production.

+There is a manual approval step in the pipeline.
+The pipeline runs `terraform plan` then waits for a manual approval before running `terraform apply`.
+Terraform is downloaded for each phase.

 ## Todo

 - [ ] Convert CodePipeline and CodeBuild configuration to Terraform